Clinics scramble to divert patients as states ban abortion

 “If the woman says she’s using some of her own personal money to pay for the abortion, we say use that money to do your travel expenses,” Griesse said.

 Some states are rolling out the welcome mat.
-Connecticut’s governor is out with a new campaign ad that touts the state’s laws protecting abortion rights for women.
+Connecticut’s governor has a new campaign ad that touts the state’s laws protecting abortion rights for women.
 They include a soon-to-take-effect law that protects medical providers and patients from out-of-state legal actions.

 “Women deserve the right to make their own decisions about their health care,” Gov. Ned Lamont, a Democrat running for reelection in November, said in the 30-second commercial released over the weekend.

-In Pennsylvania, where state law still allows abortions in the first 24 weeks, clinics are bracing for an influx of out-of-state patients.
+In Pennsylvania, where state law still allows abortions in the first 24 weeks of pregnancy, call volume has increased by tenfold and the number of patients has tripled at Allegheny Reproductive Health Center in Pittsburgh.

+“Patients are desperate and scared,” said the clinic’s CEO, Dr. Sheila Ramgopal, adding that it is plunging money into travel costs to help out-of-state patients — most of whom come from Ohio — afford the trip.

-Susan Frietsche, a staff attorney for the Women’s Law Project, which represents abortion clinics in Pennsylvania, cautioned that state residents seeking abortions may have a harder time finding appointments, too.
+Pennsylvania abortion seekers also could be forced to travel, said Susan Frietsche, a staff attorney for the Women’s Law Project, which represents abortion clinics in the state.

-“It affects everybody in the country,” Frietsche said.
-“Whereas yesterday, Pennsylvania providers were basically able to find appointment times for people who need to be seen, that is not going to be the case soon, and Pennsylvanians are going to have to travel to other states and not because the law here has changed, but you won’t be able to find an appointment soon, this is such a time-sensitive service.”
+“Not because the law here has changed, but you won’t be able to find an appointment soon,” she said.
+“This is such a time-sensitive service.”

 For AP’s full coverage of the Supreme Court ruling on abortion, go to https://apnews.com/hub/abortion.